seekmayank/ProjectData/README.md

 ## Installing & Running Application
 The project can be executed on CLI using maven or using Eclipse IDE.
-Download the git project.
+Download the git project zip `ProjectData-master.zip`.

 **Using CLI Maven:**